Health Information Exchange Development

 The HIE initiative is supported by the Bryan / Roach Administration as part of the Governor’s Healthier Horizons Initiative.
 One of the three core tenants of the Healthier Horizons is the modernization of the USVI healthcare infrastructure to improve health services to residents.

 Another component of modernization underway is Audacious Inquiry’s implementation of the Patient Unified Lookup System (PULSE).
 PULSE is a nationwide disaster response platform that leverages national networks that include clinical data for over 205 million individuals and medication history for 324 million individuals.
 PULSE also supports connections to custom and local data sources, like regional, state, or territorial HIEs.

 Although PULSE is not an HIE, the HIE and PULSE are both necessary strategies to achieve the goal of modernizing and transforming health care delivery in the USVI.

 This scope of work is consistent with the following CMS goals:

 CommHIT is teaming with Island Analytics and Marketing, LLC to better reach USVI medical providers and coordinate Environmental Scan events that you can attend.

 As we plan the first event, we need providers to participate in the first phase of the Environmental Scan.
 That phase is: COMPLETION of a mandatory, brief online Survey for Medical Providers.

 Findings from the Survey will be available in January 2022.
-A report on the findings will be sent to all participating Medicaid Providers.
+A report on the findings will be available to all participating Providers.